siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Law.md

 transport.

 This is the simplest transport law built from two complementary closed turns.
-In its local ideal form it gives plane-wave transport: the same organized advance repeated from point to point, without yet requiring helical closure.
-One may picture the transverse frame as precessing about the local axis of advance, so that the forward projection remains nonzero while the transverse orientation oscillates.
+In its local ideal form it gives the plane-wave idealization of transport: the same organized advance repeated from point to point, without yet requiring helical closure.
+Such an idealization already picks out a local axis of advance, but because it extends everywhere it does not yet describe a bounded from-here-to-there transfer.
+One may picture the transverse frame as precessing about that local axis, so that the forward projection remains nonzero while the transverse orientation oscillates.
 Helical and toroidal forms are global closures of the same local geometry.

 Only at this stage, after choosing conventional scale factors and absorbing them into the electromagnetic normalization, are the two aspects named